hyunjunian/Poor-Charlie-s-Almanack/en.md

 It can’t be emphasized too much that issues of morality are deeply entwined with worldly wisdom considerations involving psychology.
 For example, take the issue of stealing.
 A very significant fraction of the people in the world will steal if a) it’s very easy to do and b) there’s practically no chance of being caught.
 And once they start stealing, the consistency principle—which is a big part of human psychology—will soon combine with operant conditioning to make stealing habitual.
 So if you run a business where it’s easy to steal because of your methods, you’re working a great moral injury on the people who work for you.

-> Issues of morality are deeply entwined with worldly wisdom considerations involving psychology.
->

 Again, that’s obvious.
 It’s very, very important to create human systems that are hard to cheat.
 Otherwise, you’re ruining your civilization, because these big incentives will create incentive-caused bias and people will rationalize that bad behavior is okay.
 Then, if somebody else does it, now you’ve got at least two psychological principles: incentive-caused bias plus social proof.
 Not only that but you get Serpico effects: If enough people are profiting in a general social climate of doing wrong, then they’ll turn on you and become dangerous enemies if you try and blow the whistle.

 It’s very dangerous to ignore these principles and let slop creep in.
 Powerful psychological forces are at work for evil.